Lightre/damage-indicators/README.md

 # You can use color codes with '&'. (default: '&c❤ ')
 indicator-prefix: '&c❤ '

+# Special prefix that pops up when a crit lands. (default: '&e✯ ')
+critical-indicator-prefix: '&e✯ '

 # Time the damage indicator stays on screen (in secs)
 # You have to use decimal (double) values (default: 2.0)
 indicator-duration-seconds: 2.0